tanmaymaloo/Bangali_Handwritten_Grapheme_Classification/README.md

   1. https://www.kaggle.com/tanmaymaloo/saved-models (resNet saved-models)
   2. https://www.kaggle.com/tanmaymaloo/densenetmodel (densenet after Freezing unfreezing saved models)

+# Files
 There Is a file Name
 **bangali_training.ipynb (https://github.com/tanmaymaloo/Bangali_Handwritten_Grapheme_Classification/blob/master/bangali_training.ipynb) showing the complete process of**
 1. Using Transfer learning for models arc.
 2. *Freezing and unfreezinh the layers of Arc.
 3. choosing the appropiate LR
 4. saving the Models

-**Other File such as bangali-dense-fastai.ipynb(https://github.com/tanmaymaloo/Bangali_Handwritten_Grapheme_Classification/blob/master/bangali-dense-fastai.ipynb) showing the inferense of the use of densenet121 as a TL and submittion**
+Other File such as **bangali-dense-fastai.ipynb**(https://github.com/tanmaymaloo/Bangali_Handwritten_Grapheme_Classification/blob/master/bangali-dense-fastai.ipynb) showing the inferense of the use of densenet121 as a TL and submittion
-**File named bangali-ResNet-FastAi.ipynb(https://github.com/tanmaymaloo/Bangali_Handwritten_Grapheme_Classification/blob/master/bangali_ResNet_FastAi.ipynb) shoing the use of resNet34 as a TL and submittion**
+File named **bangali-ResNet-FastAi.ipynb**(https://github.com/tanmaymaloo/Bangali_Handwritten_Grapheme_Classification/blob/master/bangali_ResNet_FastAi.ipynb) shoing the use of resNet34 as a TL and submittion

-The Training and validation Accuracy For denseNet as followes for all the 3 model for each output
+# The Training and validation Accuracy For denseNet as followes for all the 3 model for each output

 1. Dense-1
 epoch	train_loss	valid_loss	time